ericu/CellCulTuring/README.md

 *  Then how does user input work?

    It doesn't, really.
 This is really only a true cellular automaton when it's playing against itself.
 But I couldn't very well publish a game that nobody could play, so I cheated.
 In addition to the state of its neighbors, each cell also has access to the keyboard state.
-If it makes you feel better, imagine a plane behind the image whose color is controlled by user input, so every cell has one extra neig.
+If it makes you feel better, imagine a plane behind the image whose color is controlled by user input, so every cell has just one extra neighbor.

 * So you read and write the state right from the canvas?